alexjgriffith/r-workspace/readme.md

 ___
 ### Gene Association
 For gene assosiation I implemented the default [GREAT](http://bejerano.stanford.edu/great/public/html/) algorithm in R. I use the `org.Hs.eg.db` library to gernete the entrez ids (EZ IDs) from the official gene symbols.
 This example uses `hg19.RefSeqGenes.csv` for its gene list.
 You will have to adapt the process based on the gene list you want to use.

+* Note that `geneRegion` is currently reliable but highly unoptimized.
+I am currently updating a version with improved speed.
+* `geneRegion` only has to be called once for any geneList provided, I recomend saving the resulting list using R's build in `save` function and loading in the results when needed.

 ```R
 library(org.Hs.eg.db) # used to transform GENE NAMES to EZ IDS